Rishabhsgr/js-APP1/readme.md

-This is a Java Script Project onn how well do you know me
+This is a Project onn how well do you know me.
+This uses all the function i hav studied till now in JS

+Language used :
+Java Script